When is the first day of the program?

 Do you offer scholarships?

-Scholarships will be awarded to students who demonstrate a high level of proficiency in their Islamic Studies, and who show a high potential to succeed in the program.
+Merit Scholarships are available and will be awarded to students who demonstrate a high level of proficiency in their Islamic Studies, and who show a high potential to succeed in the program.
+The application will be made available on February 22, 2022.

 Do you offer financial aid?